-- You believe that the closing levels on every scheduled trading day of the relevant quarterly observation periods of each underlying index will be equal to or greater than its coupon barrier level, and not below its downside threshold level on the valuation date. - You are willing to make an investment that is potentially exposed to downside performance of the worst performing underlying index on a 1-to-1 basis. - You understand that you may not receive any contingent quarterly payments. - You are willing to hold the securities that may be called at our discretion on any early redemption notice date. - You are willing to invest in securities, the maximum potential return of which is limited to any contingent quarterly payments payable on the securities. - You are willing to forgo distributions paid on the stocks included in the underlying indices. - You are willing to hold the securities to maturity. - You do not seek an investment for which there will be an active secondary market. - You are willing to accept the risk and return profile of the securities versus a conventional debt security with a comparable maturity issued by HSBC or another issuer with a similar credit rating. - You are comfortable with the creditworthiness of HSBC, as Issuer of the securities.
+- You believe that the closing level of each underlying index will be equal to or greater than its downside threshold level on one or more of the determination dates, and not below its downside threshold level on the final determination date. - You are willing to make an investment that is potentially exposed to downside performance of the worst performing underlying index on a 1-to-1 basis if its final index level is less than the downside threshold level. - You are willing to hold the securities that will be automatically called on any of the first 7 determination dates on which the closing level of each underlying index is at or above its initial index level. - You are willing to be exposed to the possibility of early redemption. - You are willing to invest in securities, the maximum potential return of which is limited to any contingent quarterly payments payable on the securities. - You are willing to forgo distributions paid on the stocks included in the underlying indices. - You are willing to hold the securities to maturity. - You do not seek an investment for which there will be an active secondary market. - You are willing to accept the risk and return profile of the securities versus a conventional debt security with a comparable maturity issued by HSBC or another issuer with a similar credit rating. - You are comfortable with the creditworthiness of HSBC, as Issuer of the securities.